Physical distancing measures

 In cases of suspected COVID-19, use of PPE should be based on risk assessment.
 Risk assessments must be consider all factors affecting the protection of staff and children including any additional distress and impact on wellbeing of child.
 The following use of PPE may be considered:

-- a fluid-resistant surgical mask should be worn if looking after a child who has become unwell with symptoms of COVID-19 and 2m physical distancing cannot be maintained while doing so.
+- a fluid-resistant surgical mask should be worn if looking after a child who has become unwell with symptoms of COVID-19 and appropriate physical distancing cannot be maintained while doing so

 Specific guidance COVID-19: guidance for first responders has been developed and published for first responders who, as part of their normal roles, provide immediate assistance requiring close contact until further medical assistance arrives.
 This guidance sets out clearly what a first responder is required to do if they come into close contact with someone as part of their first responder duties.
 It covers the use of PPE and CPR.